Keeping in touch

 The system works on a credit basis.
 Prisoners can buy credit from the prison shop and the cost of phone calls made is deducted automatically from their PIN account.

-Families interested in exploring lower cost phone calls can also consider the options provided by prisonphone or alternative providers.
+Families interested in exploring lower cost phone calls can also consider the options provided by prisonvoicemail or alternative providers.

-North East prisons which support the Email a Prisoner scheme are Northumberland, Durham, Holme House and Low Newton.
+North East prisons which support the Email a Prisoner scheme are Northumberland, Durham, Holme House, Low Newton, Kirlevington Grange, Deerbolt and Frankland.

 The message is delivered to the prison within seconds so that it can be delivered to the prisoner by the prison staff in the next delivery.